-By Tim Doherty (Deakin University), Chris Dickman (University of Sydney), Dale Nimmo (Charles Sturt University), Euan Ritchie (Deakin University) and Thomas Newsome (University of Sydney).
+By William Geary (Deakin University), Adrian Wayne (The University of Western Australia), Euan Ritchie (Deakin University) and Tim Doherty (University of Sydney).

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.

 Conserving native wildlife is a challenging task and Australia’s unenviable extinction record shows us we urgently need more sophisticated and effective approaches.

 Too often we focus on saving individual threatened species.
 But in the wild, species do not live neatly in isolation.
 They are part of rich ecosystems, relying on many other species to survive.
 To save species often means saving this web of life.

 Our new research models what’s likely to happen to four well-known Western Australian marsupials in the biodiversity hotspot of south-western Australia, by identifying key drivers of their populations over time.

 In the past, these species were most at risk from habitat loss.
 But when we ran our models forwards, we found all four species would be at more risk from climate change, which is bringing heightened fire risk and a drying trend to the region.
 Even better control of foxes – a major predator – did not offset the trend fully.

 Our work adds further weight to efforts to protect ecosystems in all their complexity.
 The way species – including feral predators – interact takes place against a changing climate, fire regimes, and human-made change, like logging and grazing.

 To give native species their best chance of survival, we have to embrace ecosystem-based conservation, rather than focusing on rescuing individual species.